grayresearch/CX/README.md

-Therefore function units that directly access or update system memory, or architectural state of the CPU, including the CPU's command/status registers (CSRs), are out of the scope of this specification.
+Therefore function units that directly access or update system memory, or architectural state of the CPU, including the CPU's command/status registers (CSRs), are out of scope.

 Concepts: Custom Function and Custom Interfaces
 -----------------------------------------------